xCocco0/ll-mem-stress/README.md

 # Linked list memory stressor
 This repository contains the source files for a memory stressor based on linked list transversal.
 The operations implemented are divided into:
 - First part - allocate memory for the stressor that will be used for the linked list transversal
-- Seconds part - jump into an infinite loop of only load operations (loop is unrolled by a factor 32 to reduce loop overheads)
+- Second part - jump into an infinite loop of only load operations (loop is unrolled by a factor 32 to reduce loop overheads)

 ## How to compile
 To compile some ready-made examples